-We are dependent for our success on a few key executive officers.
+We are dependent on a few key executive officers for our success.
 Our inability to retain those officers would impede our business plan and growth strategies, which would have a negative impact on our business and the value of an investment.

 Our success depends on the skills, experience and performance of key members of our management team.
-We heavily depend on our management team; Joshua Komberg, our President, Chief Executive Officer and Interim Chairman of the Board, David Johnson our Chief Operating Officer and Bob Myers our Chief Financial Officer.
+We heavily depend on our management team: Joshua Komberg, our President, Chief Executive Officer and Interim Chairman of the Board, David O. Johnson, our Chief Operating Officer, and Bob Myers, our Chief Financial Officer.
 We have entered into employment agreements with all members of our senior management team and we may expand the relatively small number of executives in our company.
 Were we to lose one or more of these key individuals, we would be forced to expend significant time and money in the pursuit of a replacement, which could result in both a delay in the implementation of our business plan and the diversion of our limited working capital.
 We can give you no assurance that we can find satisfactory replacements for these key individuals at all, or on terms that are not unduly expensive or burdensome to our company.
-However, we have issued stock options and other equity-based compensation to attract and retain employees, and are confident that our team is committed to the products success.